Boa vs. Python: Plot

 The trio, now joined by a backup team of FBI agents and US Army soldiers, transports Betty to the water treatment facility.
 She quickly enters and begins to track the python.
 The tracking system proves faulty, providing only sporadic coverage.

 Broddick and his surviving hunters enter the opposite end of the treatment facility and begin to track the reptile.
 They are surprised when they stumble upon a nest of eggs, guarded by Betty, whom they had not expected to see.
 Betty constricts Eve, killing her, which causes Broddick to snap.
 Eventually, he makes his way out alone, the rest of his team being killed by both snakes; in the process Sharpe is accidentally killed by one of the hunters.
 Broddick finally meets up with Dr. Emmett and Monica.
 The python devours the eggs, enraging Betty, who engages the python in a fight.

 Broddick is taken into custody.
 The tracking system starts to function again, and Dr. Emmett finally sees Betty's nest.
 He decides to go back into the treatment facility to save the nest.
 Monica goes with him.
 Broddick, however, has sneaked away and commandeered an APC.
 Dr. Emmett and Monica, using the tracking system, track Betty to a nightclub.
 Betty smashes through the floor, as does the giant python.
 The two snakes grab Broddick and, in a vicious and bloody tug-of-war, bisect him, each devouring their half.
 The two snakes continue their battle underneath the disco, with Dr. Emmett and Monica hot on their trail.

 The battling snakes end up fighting on subway tracks, but a train is about to run over both combatants.
 Betty is saved by Dr. Emmett, who activates an electrical spike device he implanted into her head.
-The shock throws her off the tracks just as the speeding bullet train slams into decapitates the python.
+The shock throws her off the tracks just as the speeding bullet train slams into and decapitates the python.
 Dr. Emmett and Monica celebrate the death of the python, but become concerned when it is revealed Betty has crawled away.
 The duo heads back into the treatment facility to bring Betty and her remaining eggs home.